bodulic/CATS-rb/README.md

 `-m`: Maximum transcript set length for completeness analysis (in bp), default: 1000000

-Thresholds for element set length should be adjusted according to the analysed species.
+Thresholds for element set length `l`, `L`, and `m` should be adjusted according to the analysed species.
 Complex genomes should be assigned higher thresholds.
 Maximum transcript set length should be adjusted according to the expected maximum gene size.

 `-j`: Minimum overlap between exon sets for edge specification (in bp), default: 1

 `-J`: Minimum overlap between transcript sets for edge specification (in bp), default: 1

-Parameters `j` and `J` control the required overlap length for exon and transcript sets to be connected by edges when constructing inter-assembly exon/transcript set graphs.
+Values of `j` and `J` control the required overlap length for exon and transcript sets to be connected by edges when constructing inter-assembly exon/transcript set graphs.

 `-o`: Minimum overlap between transcript set and transcript for isoform specification (in bp), default: 1